jrosen48/utk-homepage/content/post/2020-05-10-an-open-zoom-based-workshop-on-using-r-markdown-for-data-science-in-education.md

 This is thus especially for educational researchers/data analysts/scientists/quantitative methodologists, though anyone is welcome to join.

-There's **a short sign-up form** with only a question for your email address and the extent of your prior experience using RMarkdown and R. If you sign-up, I'll send you a Zoom link to the workshop and won't use your email address for any other purpose: https://forms.gle/kbopkbNdXfeJBEqm7
+There's **a short sign-up form** with only a question for your email address and the extent of your prior experience using RMarkdown and why you're interested in joining (mostly to weed out spammers), I'll send a Zoom link before the workshop/conversation and won't use your email address for any other purpose: https://forms.gle/kbopkbNdXfeJBEqm7